Selling a House ‘As Is’ in Rhode Island

 Do ever-so-light preparations

-Even for as-is home listings in Rhode Island, most agents will recommend doing light touch ups to the property; cleaning the yard, removing clutter or junk from the home, things of that nature.
+Even for as-is home listings in Rhode Island, most agents will recommend doing light touch-ups to the property: cleaning the yard and decluttering or removing junk from the home.
 While the home is being sold “as-is”, you still want to aim for presentable.

 Photograph to show potential